 The 48-year-old revealed in an interview in 2010 of her battle with Lupus.
 In her 2014 memoir, she details the battle, stating that at times she can do nothing but stay in bed, adding that it feels like every day she has the flu.
 She also acknowledged that her uncle had died from the disease.

-Traditional symptoms include joint pain and stiffness, fever, muscle pain, fatigue and sores and rashes.
-Flare-ups or an increase in severity of the symptoms may seriously affect a person's ability to live a normal lifestyle and may, as in Braxton's case, lead to a hospital stay to help deal with the symptoms.
+Traditional symptoms include joint pain and stiffness, fever, muscle pain, fatigue and sores, and rashes.
+Flare-ups or an increase in the severity of the symptoms may seriously affect a person’s ability to live a normal lifestyle and may, as in Braxton’s case, lead to a hospital stay to help deal with the symptoms.

 Lupus is among the disabling diseases covered by Social Security Disability.
 If you or someone you know is suffering from Lupus and is unable to work, you may want to consider seeking Social Security disability benefits to help cover the loss of income and expenses necessary to treat and live with the disease.